FaisalHammad1999/futureproofwiki/Linux---WSL-Setup.md

 ***

+If you are on Linux machine (as opposed to running WSL in Windows), skip to [Setting up your environment](https://github.com/getfutureproof/fp_guides_wiki/wiki/WSL-Setup#setting-up-your-environment)

 # Local Dev Environment Setup: WSL on Windows 10
 _If you are running Windows 10, you have the option of accessing the Windows Subsystem Linux._